MazArslan/overprovisioning/Overprovisioning.md

 ## Conclusion

-there are benefits and negatives to this solution, an increase in costs as you will have more node vs nodes being ready to use at any given time. it might not be for everyone, when i tested the solution the decreased wait time for Red Hat Dev Spaces was beneficial.
+There are benefits and negatives to this solution, an increase in costs as you will have more node vs nodes being ready to use at any given time.
+It might not be for everyone, when i tested the solution the decreased wait time for Red Hat Dev Spaces was beneficial.
 It would allow our users to login and start working faster rather than being forced to wait 10 minutes for a new node to spin up and be ready.
 If you have peaky workflow, for example users login in at 9AM, this solution might work for you.
 It will require tailoring for your environment and use case but will hopefully be beneficial